sinclairzx81/threadbox/readme.md

 ```
 Internally, ThreadBox communicates between threads using  `postMessage(...)`.
 However, only data can be sent, not functions.
 Passing class instances to threads will result in a loss of that classes functions at the receiver.
 The `@Transfer` decorator informs ThreadBox that it should marshall and reconstruct instances of the class at the receiver.

-This functionality allows logic to be pass from parent thread to worker thread without manually needing to reconstruct the appropriate class instance at the receiver.
+This functionality allows logic to be passed from parent thread to worker thread without manually needing to reconstruct the appropriate class instance at the receiver.

 <a name="spawn"></a >
 ## spawn()